Garrett Cooper Player Props: Marlins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks seventh in MLB with a collective 9.3 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.3 K/9, the sixth-best in the league.

-- The Orioles have the 16th-ranked team ERA among all league pitching staffs (4.15).
+- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.13).

-- Kremer aims for his 10th win when he gets the start for the Orioles, his 19th of the season.
-He is 9-4 with a 4.78 ERA and 92 strikeouts in 98 2/3 innings pitched.
+- Gibson (9-6 with a 4.60 ERA and 89 strikeouts in 109 2/3 innings pitched) goes for his 10th win when he gets the start for the Orioles, his 20th of the season.

-- The right-hander last pitched on Wednesday, July 5 against the New York Yankees, when he tossed seven innings, allowing one earned run while giving up four hits.
+- The right-hander last pitched on Sunday against the Minnesota Twins, when he tossed seven innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.